AlessandroSaviolo/Evolving-CNNs-using-GA/README.md

-# Evolving Architectures for Convolutional Neural Networks using the Genetic Algorithm
+# Evolving Architectures for CNNs using the GA